-Upon completion of the Evaluation, the responsible administrator(s) shall make a recommendation to the Vice Chancellor for Research and Innovation regarding the continuation of the Center or Institute.
-The Vice Chancellor for Research and Innovation (after consultation with the Provost) shall make a recommendation to the Chancellor for action by the Board of Trustees.
-A full set of instructions and questions for conducting Center and Institute evaluations may be found in the Guide for Creating and Managing NC STATE Centers and Institutes.
+Upon completion of the evaluation, the Responsible Administrator(s) shall make a recommendation to the Vice Chancellor regarding the continuation of the Center or Institute.
+The Vice Chancellor (after consultation with the Provost) shall make a recommendation to the Chancellor for action by the Board of Trustees.
+A full set of instructions and questions for conducting Center and Institute evaluations may be found in the Management Guide for NC State Centers and Institutes.

 5.2.3 Changes to the Name, Mission, or Personnel of a Center or Institute

-In the normal operation of a Center or Institute’s existence over a period of time, it is expected that there will be evolutionary changes to the Center's name, mission and personnel.
-For changes in personnel, such as the center director, the responsible administrator(s) will report the change in writing to the Director of SPARCS.
-Any changes to the name and/or the mission of the Center or Institute must be reviewed and approved by the responsible administrator(s), Vice Chancellor for Research and Innovation and the Chancellor.
-The Center Director must submit a written proposal to the responsible administrator(s) and the Director of SPARCS justifying the need for the proposed changes and illustrating how the change will better reflect the current activities of the Center or Institute.
+In the normal course of a Center or Institute’s existence over a period of time, it is expected that there would be changes to its name, mission and personnel.
+For changes in personnel, such as the Director, the Responsible Administrator(s) will report the change promptly in writing to the Vice Chancellor and request approval.
+Any changes to the name and/or the mission of the Center or Institute must be reviewed and approved by the Responsible Administrator(s), Vice Chancellor and the Chancellor.
+The Director must submit a written proposal to the Responsible Administrator(s) and the Vice Chancellor justifying the need for the proposed changes and illustrating how the change will better reflect the current activities of the Center or Institute.
 A request for a change in name may not be used to make major changes to the fundamental mission(s) of the Center or Institute as stated in its Request to Establish.
 A fundamental change to its mission must be approved by the Board of Trustees.

-5.2.4 Disestablishment of an NC STATE Center or Institute
+5.2.4 Discontinuation of an NC State Center or Institute

 5.2.5 Intellectual Property

-All intellectual property created by NC STATE Centers and Institutes is the property of the university as provided under published university policies and regulations.
-Whenever intellectual property terms and conditions are to be included in official documents (e.g., research agreements, member or industry affiliate agreements, etc.), such terms shall be presented to the Director of SPARCS for a coordinated review with the Office of Technology Transfer.
+All intellectual property created by NC State Centers and Institutes is the property of the university as provided under published university policies and regulations.
+Whenever intellectual property terms and conditions are to be included in official documents (e.g., research agreements, member or industry affiliate agreements, etc.), such terms shall be presented for review by the Office of Research Commercialization (ORC).
 Intellectual property provisions must be clearly defined in the Center/Institute Membership Agreement, even if they are included in the Bylaws.